Whiplash Injury – Symptoms and Treatment

-Whiplash is a type of neck injury that occurs following a sudden acceleration-deceleration force or movement of the head backwards, forwards, or sideways.
+Whiplash is a type of neck pain that results from an injury that occurs following a sudden acceleration-deceleration force or movement of the head backwards, forwards, or sideways.
 The movement is unrestrained, rapid and abrupt, often due to a car accident or any other mishaps.
-Hence, the force causes the head into forward flexion (head down position) and the head gets whipped back very quickly into extension (head in a looking up position).
+Hence, the force causes the head into forward-flexion (head-down position) and the head gets whipped back very quickly into extension (head in a looking up position).

 Aside from road traffic accidents, the following reasons can also cause whiplash: